 - Chemical exposure or environmental events

-You’ll want to conduct a job hazard analysis for each task that involves industrial equipment.
-That way, you’ll have a clear idea of what hazards you need to control and where they are.
+You should conduct a job hazard analysis for every task that involves industrial equipment.
+As a result, you gain a clear understanding of which hazards you must control and exactly where they occur.

 Ways to manage equipment hazards

-Once you have your list of hazards, you need to implement effective control measures.
-The equipment manual is a great place to start.
-It has all the essential information for safe use and maintenance of the equipment.
-Building your own strategies around the warnings and recommendations in the manual ensures the best chance of success.
+Once you compile your list of hazards, implement effective control measures.
+The equipment manual provides an excellent starting point because it contains all the essential information for safe use and proper maintenance.
+Moreover, when you build your strategies around the warnings and recommendations in the manual, you give yourself the best chance of success.

 Here are some additional strategies for controlling industrial equipment safety hazards: